cp2k/dbcsr/src/acc/libsmm_acc/README.md

 }
 ```

-then add matrix-matrix multiplication parameters for this GPU using *autotuning* and *predictive modelling*
+then add matrix-matrix multiplication parameters for this GPU using *autotuning* and *predictive modeling*